30 sec brief

 One of the biggest expenses every parent faces is paying for college.
 It’s more costly than ever, with no signs of slowing down.
 If you plan to contribute, start saving as early as you can.

-529 savings plans are one popular ways to save and for good reason.
+529 savings plans are one of the popular ways to save and for good reason.
 You may be eligible for both state and federal tax breaks.
 As you invest the money, you won’t owe taxes on earnings you use for qualified education expenses.

 Also, you aren’t tied to your state’s 529 plan, so shop around to see which one you like best.
 Start with Morningstar’s annual list of the best 529 plans if you aren’t sure where to begin.